Tu Sooraj Main Saanjh Piyaji To Replace Saath Nibhana Saathiya; Devoleena Undergoes Backbone Surgery

 Story So Far On Saathiya...

 Meanwhile, on the show, Kokila and Gopi are jailed, while Urmila and Jaggi (in the disguise of Sardar ji) are trying their best to get them out.
-Urmila and Jaggi meet Gopi and Kokila in the jail and reveal them that they are trying to bail them out but Ricky is causing problem.
+Urmila and Jaggi meet Gopi and Kokila in the jail and reveal to them that they are trying to bail them out but Ricky is causing problems.

 On the other hand, Ricky is seen testing Sia (who is Sita).
 He offers her whiskey and thinks that if she is Sita, she won't drink it!
-At the same time, Sia watches a man misbehaving with a girl and throws the whiskey on him!
+At the same time, Sia watches a man misbehaving with a girl and throws the whiskey at him!

 Ricky again offers Sia, a whiskey, but she orders gin and soda.
 Sahir, who is in the disguise of a waiter, would have served her plain water instead of gin!
 Ricky thinks Sia is drinking gin and thinks Sia is not Sita!